Sunmaster Lighting Systems for Greater Yields

 The problem might be a bad connection in the mogul socket.
 Make sure to disconnect the unit from the power supply, and then look inside the mogul socket for a metal tab.
 Pry this tab upwards a little bit to make better contact with the bulb base.

 Kelvin is a unit of measure that rates color temperature of a light source.
 Lower Kelvin temperatures will display deeper hues of red and orange light.
 Higher Kelvin temperatures emit deeper concentrations of blue light.
-The difference of each stimulates growth in plants depending on the phase of production.
-Ex. use lower K for fruiting/blooming/flowering and higher K for leaf/chlorophyll production.
+As a general rule, one should use lamps with lower Kelvin temperatures for fruiting/blooming/flowering and lamps with higher Kelvin temperatures for vegetative growth.

 How often should I replace my grow bulbs?

-Whether fluorescent, sodium, or halide, we recommend to replace light system bulbs every 1 to 1.5 years if ran for a minimum of 12 hours per day.
-Although they may still ignite for multiple years, quality of light to the plants has degraded after this time of continuous use.
+Whether fluorescent, sodium, or halide, we recommend replacing light system lamps (bulbs) every 1 to 1.5 years if operated for a minimum of 12 hours per day.
+Although lamps older than this might still ignite for multiple years, the quality of light they provide to the plants will have significantly degraded after this time of continuous use.
+(NOTE: The above does not apply to LED lamps, which have much longer service lives).